AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

 ### Data Sets

-JSON data set can contain one or several settings.
+JSON data set can contain one or several series.
 Sample below demonstrates chart with several series from JSON.

 ```
   // series settings